what is lumbar spondylosis and how physiotherapy can help

 what is the role of a physiotherapist in lumbar spondylosis?

-For people suffering from lumbar spondylosis, while physiotherapy plays a very critical role, an exercise program cannot be designed themselves.
+For people suffering from lumbar spondylosis, while physiotherapy for lumbar spondylosis plays a very critical role, an exercise program cannot be designed themselves.
 It is essential to have a professional and dedicated physiotherapist to design your treatment plan.
 The essential role played by a physiotherapist includes:

 • The therapist will assess your condition and plan your treatment depending on your personal needs.